I build data organizations that actually work — and now I'm doing it with AI agents

 Give smart people clarity, remove the blockers, trust their expertise, and get out of the way.
 That beats command-and-control every time.
 The best work I've seen — including the agentic AI stuff — comes from teams that feel safe to experiment.

 Every data initiative should tie to something the business cares about — revenue, risk reduction, efficiency, customer experience.
-The 10x acceleration is great, but only if it's pointed at the right problems.
+Agentic AI is powerful, but only if it's pointed at the problems that actually move the business.

 Every great data platform I've built was built by great people I found, developed, and kept.
 In the agentic AI era, human expertise matters more, not less — because agents are only as good as the people who design, govern, and improve them.

 Side projects where I get to combine domain knowledge with hands-on building.
 Each one started as "I wonder if I could..." and turned into something I'm proud to put my name on.
-All built with AI-assisted development — because that's how I think data leaders should be working now.
+All built using agentic AI workflows — I architect the solution, define the requirements, and direct AI agents to write the code.
+Not line-by-line development, but something I think is more valuable: knowing exactly what to build and how to get it done.
+That's how I believe senior data leaders should operate in an AI-native world.

 A read-only multi-agent analysis tool that monitors markets, evaluates Fidelity portfolio holdings, and delivers insights — featuring AI-powered trade readouts, scenario stress testing, tax-loss harvesting, an Agent Control Plane, a two-tier Stock Finder with deep fundamental metrics (P/E, ROE, Piotroski, RSI), historical portfolio valuation charting with intraday and EOD views, and a mobile-first audio briefing player for podcast-style portfolio updates.